 If you've ever been to the East Coast during the fall, you know why New England cruises are so popular that time of year.
 New England cruises depart from Boston, New York City, Baltimore and even Quebec and Montreal.
 Ports include picturesque towns in both the U.S. and Canada depending on the itinerary and cruise line you choose.
 Historic sites, vibrant foliage, the freshest seafood and so much more are the major draws to New England Cruises.

-These are the most popular types of cruise itineraries and destinations to choose from - and they're all great.
-We hope this overview of the different cruise destinations helps you narrow down the itinerary for you!
-If your desired destinations aren't listed here, we can also help with cruises through the Panama Canal, South America and even Asia.
+Did you find when reading through this article that a certain type of cruise stood out to you?
+Was it the beaches, the fall foliage, the grandeur of European cities or private island escapes in the Caribbean?
+Sometimes it’s easier to exclude destinations, then narrow things down as you ask yourself these six questions before booking.
+Or maybe you’re ready to book right now!
+Even if your desired destinations aren't listed here, we can also help with cruises through the Panama Canal, South America and even Asia.
 Our cruise experts would love to help you plan your perfect cruise vacation.
 Book online, or give us a call at 877-510-2929.